apetros/RAMSES_doc/interfaces/python/case.rst

 If a previously saved configuration file exists, it can be used to initialize the descriptor::

-   import PyRAMSES
+   import pyramses
-   case = PyRAMSES.cfg("cmd.txt") # where cmd.txt is the file with the test-case description
+   case = pyramses.cfg("cmd.txt") # where cmd.txt is the file with the test-case description

 Similarly, a test-case can be saved into a configuration file::